 A little scary don’t you think when you consider that, after staff costs, CRE is the second largest area of business expenditure for both public and private sectors?

 CRE Organisational Assessment Framework

-So to help organisations optimise their CRE function, we created a CRE Organisational Assessment Framework.
-It is based on more than 20 years of consulting and management experience in assessing and optimising CRE functions.
+To help organisations optimise their CRE function, Grosvenor created a CRE Organisational Assessment Framework.
+It is based on more than 20 years of business consulting and management experience in assessing and optimising CRE functions.

 The CRE framework is used to identify key strengths and weaknesses of organisational practice and to find correlations (or opportunities to build them) between the strategic orientation of the broader organisation and the CRE function.